martinpihrt/OSPy-plugins/plugins/cli_control/README.md

 -----------

 * Check Use CLI Control:
   If checked enabled plugin is enabled.

+* Check Enable logging:
+  If checked enabled logging is enabled.

 * Station:
   Station number (Number from set outputs in options.)